The Guide

 Puxi: Hongqiao and Minhang

 The residential area closest to Shanghai's older city feel.
 Hongqiao is dense and well-served, with good metro connections and proximity to Hongqiao rail hub.
 Minhang to the south is larger and more suburban.
 The main schools here are BISS Puxi, Dulwich Puxi, Shanghai American School Puxi, Shanghai Singapore International School, and Western International School.
-Families who prefer the Puxi side tend to mention the restaurant and leisure scene, the feeling of being in the actual city, and shorter proximity to international flights from Hongqiao Airport.
+The Puxi side gets the better restaurant and leisure scene, the feeling of being in the actual city, and shorter access to international flights from Hongqiao Airport.

 Qiantan and the New Bund